 However, I ask for your cooperation in telling me if you ever see anyone using my translations without my knowledge/credit.
 I will approach them to settle things.

-You may think that I asked for this because I don’t sub my translations on the videos.
-I have my reasons, which I always share when people ask.
-I don’t want to repost another fan’s hard work without their permission.
+To everyone who keeps asking why I don’t sub my translations on the videos: I don’t want to repost another fan’s hard work without their permission.
 I have tried asking original uploaders but to no avail.
 So I could only proceed this way.
 I have many footnotes which I think will enhance people’s understanding, but cannot fit in a video.
 Those are the top reasons.
-I allowed people to use my translations as long as they tell me first and credit/link back (including re-translating into another language), so I don’t think I should get this in return.
+I allowed people to use my translations as long as they tell me first and credit and link back (including re-translating into another language).

 So like I always state at the end of my posts: If you want to use my translations for anything, ask me first.
 Please don’t copy/paste/edit my translations elsewhere without my knowledge.
 If you truly do wish to share, please post a link to my blog instead of reposting my translations.
 If you take advantage of my hard work, don’t expect me to 给你面子.

 Lastly, if you enjoy my blog content, you may consider buying me a ko-fi (https://ko-fi.com/A7671WQX).
 If not, a simple “thank you” and/or comments are always appreciated.
 This applies to any translator – please take the initiative to show them your appreciation.